INFORMATION

 ABOUT the editor

-This site is my home away from home that I can reach wherever there is internet or cell service, a message board for myself, friends & family, & curious visitors.
+This site is a home away from home, a message board for myself, friends & family, & visitors.
 I’ve collected & saved pieces that I think are beautiful or interesting.
-And pieces that express my rage about what’s happening in our country today.
+And some that express my rage about what’s happening in our country today.
 It’s all here ~ bits & pieces of my world.
 I like having it in one place.

 I also sell & share postcards here.

-Personal details...I care strongly about issues surrounding transportation choices & options ~ my own mode & the vehicles & infrastructure available to & affecting all of us.
-I bike a lot & walk & accept rides from friends when offered.
-I’ve never driven a car ~ an aesthetic & political choice, as well as a personal one, having to do with temperament & limitations.
-I explore as I go these days, using my bike & camera to get deeper into the neighborhood.
+Personal details...I care strongly about how we all manage to get around (available transportation options & the corresponding helpful or not-helpful infrastructure).
+I bike a lot, walk, & accept rides from friends.
+I’ve never driven a car ~ an aesthetic & political choice now, but earlier, it was personal, having to do with temperament & limitations.
+I explore as I go these days, using my bike & camera to get deeper into my neighborhood.

-My politics...I support alternative transportation & livable communities (well designed for human, as well as not-human thriving), old & new school feminism, & whatever peaceful ways we find available that will help us all find our way home.
+My politics...I support alternative transportation & livable communities (designed for humans & for other creatures, big & small), old & new school feminism, & whatever peaceful ways we can find to help everyone find their way home.

 Thanks for dropping in & for checking out InkToPaperPress.com!